bulletmark/pystand/README.md

 Show installed man page for latest or given version.

 positional arguments:
-  version     installed version to show man page for
+  version     installed version to show man page for, default is latest

 options:
   -h, --help  show this help message and exit